-- South fork of Eagle Creek,
+- South Fork Eagle Creek,

 - Sand Creek, and

 - Hinkley Creek.

 These watercourses have many associated tributaries.
-Sand Creek, with a drainage area of 13.9 square miles, generally flows in a northeast direction to its confluence with the south fork of Eagle Creek.
-In turn, the south fork of Eagle Creek continues in a northerly direction for 2.7 miles to its confluence with Eagle Creek.
-The drainage area of the south fork of Eagle Creek is 26.2 square miles, including the area drained by Sand Creek.
+Sand Creek, with a drainage area of 13.9 square miles, generally flows in a northeast direction to its confluence with the South Fork Eagle Creek.
+In turn, the South Fork Eagle Creek continues in a northerly direction for 2.7 miles to its confluence with Eagle Creek.
+The drainage area of the South Fork Eagle Creek is 26.2 square miles, including the area drained by Sand Creek.
 Hinkley Creek originates just southeast of the intersection between State Route 88 and State Route 303 to the north of the facility.
 Hinkley Creek, with a drainage area of 11 square miles, flows in a southerly direction through the facility, and converges with the west branch of the Mahoning River south of the facility (USACE 2001a).